 - Cortex eliminates the ‘big data’ issue by processing data in real-time – quickly

-Experience Commerce has 11 key features:
+Experience Commerce has many key features:

 - Shopping cart

-With these 11 core features users can configure shops using seven essential tools:
+Users can configure shops using seven essential tools:

 - Merchandising: Creates and manages Catalogues, Categories, and Sellable Items.